 Wulfrun was an Anglo-Saxon noble woman in the Kingdom of Mercia, a landowner of estates in England., these included a place referred to as "a Heantun" Saxon for high place.
 Wulfrun was granted the land by King Æthelred II (Æthelred the Unready) by Royal Charter in 985.

-Wulfrun founded a monastry 994.
-By 1070 the community at Heantun had become known as Wolvrenehamptonia – Wolfrun's heaton – now the city of Wolverhampton.
+Wulfrun founded a monastry in 994.
+By 1070 the community at Heantun had become known as Wolvrenehamptonia – Wolfrun's heaton: it is now the City of Wolverhampton.

-The Founder Lady Wulfrun is celebrated in the city of Wolverhampton:
+The Founder Lady Wulfrun is celebrated across the City of Wolverhampton

 The plaque in St Peter's Collegiate Church states:

 in the year of our Lord 994, and in the reign of Æthelred II, noble matron WULFRUN Endowed the ancient Monastry of S. Mary at HAMTUN With lands at Earn-ieie, Kynwaldes-tun, Bilsetna-tun, willan-hale, Wednesfeld, Peoles-hale, Oegintun, Hiltune, (altera), Feotherstun

 SIGERIC Arch Bishop of Cantebury ÆLFHEAD Bishop of Lichfield.

 Who was Wulfric Spot?

 We do not know when Wulfric Spot was born, where he lived, nor can we even be certain when he died.

 The byname ‘Spot’ is first attested to in the 12th century, and means ‘spot’ as in ‘spotty’ or possibly ‘small lump’.
 In contemporary charters he is known as ‘Wulfric Wulfrun’s son’, and he was one of three known children of Wulfrun.